CHAPTER 700 University Advancement

 740.1.1 - Branding:

-Marketing shall oversee consistent use of tangible and intangible brand assets for the University.
-The approved University brand identity and architecture are detailed in the Cal Poly visual identity guide and the Policy on Use of University Names and Marks (CAP 145).
+UCM shall oversee consistent use of tangible and intangible brand assets for the university.
+The approved university brand identity and architecture are detailed in the Cal Poly visual identity guide and the Policy on Use of University Names and Marks (CAP 145).

 740.1.2 - Graphic Identity:

-Marketing shall approve all representations of Cal Poly’s graphic identity, including the name or any abbreviation of the name, logo, symbols, design, drawing, picture, graphic or wording that is clearly related to or representative of the University.
-The development of a graphic for any individual unit within the University is a special project that requires review and approval by Marketing.
+UCM shall approve all representations of Cal Poly’s graphic identity, including the name or any abbreviation of the name, logo, symbols, design, drawing, picture, graphic or wording that is clearly related to or representative of the university.
+The development of a graphic for any individual unit within the university is a special project that requires review and approval by UCM.

 740.1.3 - University Web Design:

-Working with Information Services, Marketing shall set standards and primary design protocol that all University units must follow for their websites.
-All areas shall keep content on sites updated as part of their communications/marketing priorities and to use the most current version of the official University web template.
+Working in partnership with Information Technology Services (ITS), UCM shall set standards and primary design protocol that all university units must follow for their websites.
+All areas shall keep content on sites updated and use the most current version of the official university web template(s).

 740.1.4 - Placement of Advertisements:

-Prior approval from Marketing staff shall be required for purchased, free or donated advertising that publicizes an academic, administrative, or athletics unit within the University and which will be seen or heard on any form of media including but not limited to television, radio, print publications, billboards, websites, social media, mobile apps, or other online channels.
-Approval is also required prior to utilizing individual brand identity elements including logos or taglines representing academic, administrative, athletics units, or any other organization (e.g., student clubs, centers and institutes, etc.) affiliated with the University.
+Prior approval from UCM shall be required for purchased, free or donated advertising that publicizes an academic or administrative unit within the university and which will be seen or heard on any form of media including but not limited to television, radio, print publications, billboards, websites, social media, mobile apps, or other online channels.
+Approval is also required prior to utilizing individual brand identity elements including logos or taglines representing academic and administrative units, or any other organization (e.g., student clubs, centers and institutes, etc.) affiliated with the university.

 Back to top